 - Sudden, severe headache with no known cause.

-Test yourself.
-If you check 2 or more boxes, talk to your healthcare provider, please.
+If you check two or more of the items below, talk to your healthcare provider.

-- Family History: Your Father or brother had a heart attack before age 55, or your mother or sister had one before 65, or your mother, father, sibling or grandparent had a stroke.
+- Your father or brother had a heart attack before age 55, or your mother or sister had one before 65, or your mother, father, sibling or grandparent had a stroke at any age.

 - You smoke, or live or work with people who smoke regularly.

-- Your total cholesterol is 220 mg/dL, or you don’t known your HDL cholesterol level.
+- Your total cholesterol is 220 mg/dL, or you don't know your HDL cholesterol level.

 - Your blood pressure is 140/90 mm HG or higher, or a health professional has said your blood pressure is too high, or you don't know your blood pressure.